 You can see a touching video of their operations made by a SCORE mentor Bruce Quernemoen at this link on Vimeo

 Joining Generations is a non-profit organization established in 2016 when Katie was a High School sophomore.
-Katie formed the 501C3 nonprofit corporation and attended to the formation of a board including local business people and successfully. she spearheaded their fundraising effort and secured sufficient donations to end the year with a surplus.
+Katie formed the 501C3 nonprofit corporation and attended to the formation of a board including local business people successfully. she spearheaded their fundraising effort and secured sufficient donations to end the year with a surplus.

-The first chapter was at Frisco Reedy High School and is expanding to Frisco Heritage High School in 2019 and is targeting chapters in Frisco Wakeland High and also in North Carolina where she is at college
+The first chapter was at Frisco Reedy High School and is expanding to Frisco Heritage High School in 2019 and is targeting chapters in Frisco Wakeland High and also in North Carolina where she is in college

 It provides opportunities for the youth to engage and connect with the senior population in the area by promoting meaningful interaction, friendships, and connection to the community.
 The program peaked at 90 participants in the Frisco area and has 50 students now who are in contact with senior living facilities in the area.